jdereg/json-io/README.md

 In this example, we create an 'args' `Map`, set the key `JsonWriter.SHORT_META_KEYS` to `true` and set the `JsonWriter.TYPE_NAME_MAP` to a `Map` that will be used to substitute class names for short-hand names.

-#### All of the values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.
+#### All of the optional values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.

+    CUSTOM_WRITER_MAP       // Set to Map<Class, JsonWriter.JsonClassWriterEx> to
+                            // override the default JSON output for a given class.
+    NOT_CUSTOM_WRITER_MAP   // Set to Collection<Class> to indicate classes that should
+                            // not be written by a custom writer.
     DATE_FORMAT             // Set this format string to control the format dates are
                             // written.
 Example: "yyyy/MM/dd HH:mm".
 Can also be a
                             // DateFormat instance.
 Can also be the constant